beiatrix/beiatrix/src/config/projects/studentProfile.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-when a Revolution Prep academic advisor receives a lead, they complete consultations. previously, manually took notes, and information collected is not standardaized across company. now capture data in form.
+When a Revolution Prep academic advisor receives a new lead, they complete a consult to learn more about the customer's needs with the goal of recommending them a product such as Private Tutoring or a Small Group Course.

+A Consult can have various topics, such as an Academic Strategy Session for a student looking to improve their grades, or a Score Report Review for a student working on test prep.

 ![Consult](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/consult.gif)

+The left side of the page contains cards to capture information about the parent, student, siblings, notes, academics, and test prep.
+On the right, the advisor notes the outcome of the Consult in a recommendation form.
+Every card has a "read mode" and an "edit mode" toggle.

+Behind the scenes, nearly all of the form fields automatically submit data on blur, reducing the amount of clicks for the user.

+Previously, this comprised of a manual note-taking process, and the information collected was not standardized across the company.
+Now, this data is captured in a form, and can then be used across our internal CRM (customer relationship management) system.

 ## **<a style="color: var(--ion-color-dark);" name="student-profile">Student Profile</a>**

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-The Student Profile form is where Revolution Prep admins and tutors can view and edit information about student
+Information captured from the Consult page gets propagated to the Student Profile form.
+Here, Revolution Prep admins and tutors can view and edit information about a student.

-all cards, all forms have read mode and edit mode

-form fields update on blur

 ![Student Profile](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/student-profile.gif)

-tutor package panels
+A user can click the tutor package expansion panels to learn more about the student's tutoring program(s).
+Clicking "View Completed Matches" opens a table displaying any existing tutor matches, and clicking "Initiate Tutor Match" opens the [tutor matching page](/projects/student-profile#tutor-matching).

 ![Student Profile - Tutor Package Panels](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/student-profile-tutor-package-panels.gif)

-edit sibling
+Below are cards containing information about the parent and student.
+They should look familiar!
+All the cards on this page are reusable components – the same ones on the Consult page.

+The sibling card allows the admin to add a sibling to the student’s record.

 ![Student Profile - Edit Siblings](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/student-profile-edit-siblings.gif)

-edit academic
+The text areas below allow the employee to add notes about the student’s personal and academic goals.

+Next is the academics card, where the user can record the student’s GPA, grades, or learning differences or accommodations.

 ![Student Profile - Edit Academics](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/student-profile-edit-academics.gif)

-edit test prep -- add exam
+Finally, the test prep card displays exams the student is taking.
+An employee can record the student’s current and target scores, view scores from practice exams, or add scores from official exams the student has taken.

 ![Student Profile - Add Exam](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/student-profile-add-exam.gif)

-edit test prep -- add official score

 ![Student Profile - Add Official Score](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/student-profile-add-official-score.gif)

 ## **<a style="color: var(--ion-color-dark);" name="tutor-matching">Tutor Matching</a>**

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-Used by Tutor Matching team to help find perfect tutor for students.
+Finally, the tutor matching form is used by Tutor Matching team members to help find the perfect tutor for students.

+Form validation occurs on blur of a field, ensuring that all required fields are filled.

 ![Tutor Matching](https://beiatrix.s3.us-west-1.amazonaws.com/projects/student-profile/tutor-matching.gif)